mlm-games/twrp_lenovo_7304F/README.md

 For the very helpful links on how to unlock bootloader & rooting, check out [baejeogwan's readme](https://github.com/baejeongwan/twrp_device_lenovo_tb7304f)

-Aug 17 2024 - I am stuck for now so will just be asking around xda or giithub if anyone else can help me fix it...
+Currently I am stuck so will just be asking around xda or giithub if anyone else can help me fix it...
 It does boot forever sometimes and that kinda feels right as it doesnt bootloop and is only stuck on lenovo bootimage but i coould be wrong (kernel doesn't panic -> no bootloop right?)

 ### Noted while building (for compiling)